Grouped Generalized Estimating Equations for Longitudinal Data Analysis: Simulation studies

-We investigate the finite sample performance of the proposed grouped GEE method based on simulation studies.
-We first consider estimation and classification accuracy of the grouped GEE estimator.
-To this end, we generated two dimensional covariate vector $(x_{1it}, x_{2it})$ form a two-dimensional normal distribution with mean $0$, marginal variance $1$ and correlation $0.4$, for $i=1,\ldots,n$ and $t=1,\ldots,T$.
-We considered the logistic model for the marginal expectation of $Y_{it}$, namely, $Y_{it}\sim {\rm Ber}(\pi_{it})$ and ${\rm logit}(\pi_{it})=X_{it}^t\beta_{g_i}$, where $X_{it}=(1, x_{1it}, x_{2it})^t$, $g_i\in \{1,\ldots,G\}$ and $\beta_g=(\beta_{g0}, \beta_{g1}, \beta_{g2})$ is a vector of unknown regression coefficients.
-Here we set $G=3$ and $\beta_1=(0, -2, 0)$, $\beta_2=(0, 1, 2)$ and $\beta_3=(0, 1, -2)$.
+We investigate the finite sample performance of the proposed grouped GEE method through simulation studies.
+First, we consider the estimation and classification accuracy of the grouped GEE estimator.
+To this end, we generated two dimensional covariate vector $(x_{1it}, x_{2it})$ form a two-dimensional normal distribution with mean $\zero$, marginal variance $1$ and correlation $0.4$, for $i=1,\ldots,n$ and $t=1,\ldots,T$.
+We considered the logistic model for the marginal expectation of $Y_{it}$, namely, $Y_{it}\sim {\rm Ber}(\pi_{it})$ and ${\rm logit}(\pi_{it})=\X_{it}^\top\bbe_{g_i}$, where $\X_{it}=(1, x_{1it}, x_{2it})^\top$, $g_i\in \{1,\ldots,G\}$ and $\bbe_g=(\beta_{g0}, \beta_{g1}, \beta_{g2})^\top$ is a vector of unknown regression coefficients.
+Here we set $G=3$ and $\bbe_1=(0, -2, 0)^\top$, $\bbe_2=(1, 1, 2)^\top$ and $\bbe_3=(-1, 1, -2)^\top$.
 For the true grouping assignment, we set $g_i=1$ for $i=1,\ldots,n/3$, $g_2=2$ for $i=n/3+1,\ldots,2n/3$ and $g_i=3$ for $i=2n/3+1,\ldots,n$.
 Based on the probability $\pi_{it}$, we generated $(Y_{i1},\ldots,Y_{iT})$ from a correlated binary vector using R package ``bindata" with two scenarios of correlation matrix, exchangeable correlation matrix with $0.5$ correlation parameter, and AR(1) correlation matrix with $0.7$ correlation parameter.
-We then applied the proposed grouped GEE method with $G=3$ and four options of correlation matrices, independent, exchangeable correlation, AR(1) and unstructured correlation matrices, and unknown parameters in these correlation matrices were also estimated.
-We evaluated the performance of the estimation of $\beta_g$ by using the squared error loss defined as ${\rm SEL}_g=\sum_{k=1}^2(\beh_{gk}-\beta_{gk})^2$, and assessed the classification accuracy via the classification error given by ${\rm CE}=n^{-1}\sum_{i=1}^n\one(\gh_i\neq g_i)$.
-In Tables \ref{tab:beta} and \ref{tab:g}, we reported the average values of SEL and CE using 5000 Monte Carlo replications, respectively, under four combinations of $(n, T)$.
-From Table \ref{tab:beta}, we can see that the correct specification of working correlation matrices induces most efficient estimation of the regression coefficient while the use of the other working correlations that are not necessarily equal to the true correlation structures can still provide more efficient estimation than the independence working structure.
-We also note that the US working correlation includes both EX and AR although the number of unknown parameters is much lager than these structures.
-Hence, the estimation performance under the moderate sample size such as $(n ,T)=(180, 10)$ is not very satisfactory, but the performance is getting improved as the sample size increases.
-From Table \ref{tab:g}, it is observed that introducing working correlation structures in the classification step (\ref{eqn:cc}) achieves more accurate classification than the common classification strategy using the standard sum of squared residuals as adopted in existing literatures, when observations within the same subject are correlated.
-Moreover, the results reveals that the correct specification of the working correlation leads to the most accurate classification.
+We then applied the proposed grouped GEE method with $G=3$ and four options of correlation matrices, independent (ID), exchangeable correlation (EX), AR(1) correlation (AR), and unstructured correlation (US) matrices, and unknown parameters in these correlation matrices were also estimated.
+For comparison, we also applied the naive grouping (NG) method that first separately fits the logistic regression to each subject to estimate subject-specific regression coefficients, then group them via $k$-means clustering and re-estimate group-wise regression coefficients.